-- List of All Current Students — with indication of financial support such as assistantships and fellowships, etc.
+- List of Current Students — with indication of financial support such as assistantships and fellowships, etc.

 - List of Recent Graduates — with information describing each student’s placement status since graduation from WSU

 While this information is collected, the Associate Dean and the Director of Graduate Assessment at the Graduate School, with assistance from Institutional Research, assembles and analyzes the following data:

 - Programs of Study — a sample of 10 programs of study for students in the program is reviewed for consistency, adherence to policy, use of conjoint and cooperative courses, and faculty committee composition.

 - Catalog Courses — courses listed in the catalog were reviewed; conjoint and cooperative courses were noted for discussion during the review meeting.

-- Program Profiles — compiled by Institutional Research; shows the new enrollment and total enrollment over several years; degrees conferred over that time; avg time to degree for full-time, part-time and overall; cohort performance (retention); graduate assistantships by student and department; and faculty involvement (chairing committees).
+- Graduate Program Profiles — compiled by Institutional Research; shows the new enrollment and total enrollment over several years; degrees conferred over that time; avg time to degree for full-time, part-time and overall; cohort performance (retention); graduate assistantships by student and department; and faculty involvement (chairing committees).

 - Teacher Assignment Data — compiled by Institutional Research; shows the faculty who served as committee chairs for students by major and by appointing department for the previous academic year.

 - Graduate Committee Data — compiled by the Graduate School; describes faculty participation on graduate student committees from programs of study including chairs, co-chairs, and graduate committee members.

-- Graduate Student Survey Data — a comprehensive survey of all currently enrolled WSU graduate students was conducted by the Social and Economic Sciences Research Center (SESRC) in Spring 2014; academic units receive aggregate data at the degree program level and comparison results from the 2011 Graduate Student Survey and a related peer group, i.e., all doctoral students in the college.
+- Graduate Student Survey Data — a comprehensive survey of all currently enrolled WSU graduate students was conducted by the Social and Economic Sciences Research Center (SESRC) in Spring 2014; academic units receive aggregate data at the degree program level and comparison results from the 2011 Graduate Student Survey and a related peer group, i.e., all doctoral students in the College.